janecapants/tik_tac_toe/README.md

 ### You must download the zip file.
 Then open up a terminal path and open the HTML file.

 ## Furture Improvements
 ### I would like to make the text a little more flashy.
 I would also like to make the background color of the tiles into images.
 When the player wins I would like the text to become animated.
+Finally,  I would add a 'Try Again' button for when you want to restart the game.